An inevitable part of being a parent is that you have to deal with all the dirty businesses.

 Examples of these natural fiber diapers are cotton, hemp, and bamboo velour.

-If you don’t know what your cloth diapers are made of, stay away from all the headache and “what-ifs” and get some cloth diaper rash creams instead of regular ones.
+If you don’t know what your cloth diapers are made of, stay away from all the headache and “what-ifs” and get some cream for cloth diaper rash instead of regular ones.

-Here’s the list of top 15 best cloth diaper rash creams.
+Here’s the list of top 15 best cream for cloth diaper rash.

 The following common diaper creams are petroleum-free: